 };

-This file uses mangled symbol names, so we need know them upfront (by running nm
+This file uses mangled symbol names by default, so we need know them upfront (by running nm for example).

 of the cmake target).